Getting healthy goodness into the family can come from so many different kinds of food, that it can be confusing to try and keep up.

 If you think this is the case, definitely contact your vet immediately.

-If this is instead a more healthy probiotic yogurt that your dog has rather naughtily decided to help themselves to, first identify how and where your pet sourced this sneaky treat so as to ensure he or she isn’t able to get into places they shouldn’t in the future.
+If this is instead a more healthy probiotic yogurt that your dog has rather naughtily decided to help themselves to, first identify how and where your pet sourced this sneaky treat to ensure he or she isn’t able to get into places they shouldn’t in the future.

 Work out how much yogurt has been eaten, and from there, plan to see if your dog is going to have an upset tummy.

-If your dog has cleared out a whole multipack of yogurts, or several tubs of it, it’s definitely wise to go to your vet and see if they can provide any comfort or medication to help a dog who’s likely to suffer quite the upset stomach going forward.
+If your dog has cleared out a whole multipack of yogurts, or several tubs of it, it’s wise to go to your vet and see if they can provide any comfort or medication to help a dog who’s likely to suffer quite the upset stomach going forward.

 If not too much yogurt is consumed, you might just have a gassy, ashamed and bellyaching dog on your hands.